 - Recycling our ink cartridges, planting pots and trays.

-- Purchasing products like T-shirts made of organic cotton and bamboo.
+- Purchasing products like T-shirts made from organic cotton and bamboo.

-Socially, we follow all the laws governed by the Occupational Safety and Health Association, OSHA. and the Bureau of Labor Industries.
+Socially, we follow all the laws governed by the Occupational Safety and Health Association (OSHA) and the Bureau of Labor Industries (BOLI).

 We pay our staff fair wages based on their experience and skills.
-We pay them through lunch since they are on the job site.
-We provide Worker’s Compensation Insurance, snacks, drinks and incentives like occasional free native plants and vegetables.
+We provide worker’s compensation insurance, snacks, drinks and incentives like occasional free native plants and vegetables.
 We listen to our staff and get direct feedback from our crew in the field.
 We provide ongoing training related to sustainable ecological practices and conduct regular safety meetings.
-Our goal is to expand so we can provide additional benefits and sick leave in the future.
+Our goal is to expand so we can provide additional benefits in the future.
 We grow people too!

 Economically, we strive for efficiency and quality in our work.
-We offer a sliding scale when feasible, but strive toward prices that also acknowledge our expertise and professional expertise.
-As a licensed business, we integrate best practices and go beyond conventional thinking and are creative in our sustainable methods.
+We offer a sliding scale when feasible, and aim for pricing that also acknowledges our professional expertise.
+As a licensed business, we integrate best practices that go beyond conventional thinking and are creative in our methods.

-We take the time to communicate what we are doing and why, for every job is customized.
+We take time to communicate what we’re doing and why, for us, every job is customized.
 By educating and engaging clients in the process they can become independent and implement best practices on their own.
-They can also save money be doing part of the work.
+They can also save money by doing part of the work.

-On a half-acre demonstration garden we host examples of Permaculture–central Oregon style.
+On a half-acre demonstration garden we host examples of Permaculture–Central Oregon style!
 We model agriculture after natural systems to sustain natural resources and the local flora and fauna into the future.
-With our efforts, the landscape will be left better than when we found it.
+With our regenerative methods, the landscape will be left in better condition than when we found it.

-We grow understory edible fruits and berries beneath overstory native trees.
-Cover crops build soil, prevent weed growth and restore nutrients, in vegetable rotations.
+We grow edible fruits and berries in the understory beneath a canopy of native trees.
+Cover crops build soil, prevent weed growth and restore nutrients in vegetable rotations.
 Perennial native habitats fill the spaces between vegetable crops to nurture resilience in the landscape.
 Water is captured and directed toward gardens nearby.
 This landscape is our teacher and we want to share our lessons learned with you.
-Come take a tour after we visit your site.
+Come take a tour of our garden after we visit your site!